In this section:

 Australian Council of Social Services and UNSW Sydney: Inequality in Australia 2018

-If you want further information about this survey, please call 1800 462 609 (free call, excluding mobile phones).
+For more information about participating in this survey, please call 1800 462 609 (free call, excluding mobile phones).

-For more information about participating in ABS surveys, see the Household Survey Participant Information FAQ's
+For more information about participating in ABS household surveys please see: Household Survey Participant Information FAQ's

-For more information about the Survey of Income and Housing, see the Survey of Income and Housing User Guide
+For more detailed information about the purpose, content and methods for this survey please see: Survey of Income and Housing User Guide